spatie/laravel-cronless-schedule/README.md

 ### Using an alternative frequency

-If you want to run the scheduler at another frequency, just can pass an amount of seconds to the `frequency` option.
+If you want to run the scheduler at another frequency, you can pass an amount of seconds to the `frequency` option.
 Here is an example where the schedule will be run every 5 seconds.

 ```bash
 php artisan schedule:run-cronless --frequency=5